 The CHARMS website is www.charmsoffice.com.
 In the upper right, under the Login button, click on Parents/Students/Members.
 You will be prompted to enter our School Code, which is CentaurusHSBand.
 Next, you will be prompted to enter the Student Area Password.
 This is your student’s BVSD student ID (ask your student for this or we can give it to you).
 Please note, upon your first login, you may be asked to change your password from your Student’s ID to something more meaningful.

-For help with CHARMS, contact the Centaurus Band Boosters Secretary and Database Adminstrator at email@example.com.
+For help with CHARMS, contact the Centaurus Band Boosters Secretary and Database Administrator at firstname.lastname@example.org.